Faedra/Can-Freedom-Predict-Happiness/README.md

 ### Project Description

-Using Data fron the Human Freedom Index and the Happiness Index, I attempted to answer the question: do freedom measures correlate with happiness measures in a way that can be predicted, or at least provide actionable information?
-This is an exploration of machine learning techniques, which also builds upon my earlier analysis comparing/contrasting these same datasets to determine whether these techniques will return similar or different insights from the original analysis.
+Using Data fron the Human Freedom Index and the World Happiness Report, I attempted to answer the following question: do freedom measures correlate with happiness measures in a way that can be predicted, or at least provide actionable information?
+The question is geared toward studying elements of increased well-being in society that might be achieved through analysis and policy.

+This project is a an exploration of machine learning techniques, which builds upon my earlier analysis comparing/contrasting these same datasets, to determine whether these techniques will return similar or different insights from the original analysis.
+The repository for the initial analsis can be found at https://github.com/Faedra/Freedom-and-Happiness-Analysis.

 ### Data Sources: